BOSS: Baap of Special Services

-BOSS: Baap of Special Services is a 2019 Hindi action, drama, mystery, romance, and thriller web series.
+BOSS: Baap of Special Services is a 2019 Hindi action and thriller web series.
 The series marks the Web debut of actor Karan Singh Grover and Sagarika Ghatge.
 The series was created by Filmy Paltan and developed by Ekta Kapoor.
 It is written by Ghalib Asad Bhopali and was directed by Ankush Bhatt.
 It was produced by Filmy Paltan and ALTBalaji, which is led by Ankush Bhatt, Ashish Kapoor and Ankur Ghai.
 The series also stars Ayaz Khan, Dalljiet Kaur, Gaurav Gera, Kanika Maheshwari, Sonali Raut, Karol Zine, Anveshi Jain, and Tarun Mahilani in key roles.
 It was made available for streaming on ALTBalaji and its associated platform on 2 August 2019.

 Premise

-The series is based in Shimla's where an con-man inspector/detective Sudhir Kohli aka Keshav Khatri (played by Karan Singh Grover) who changes his identity to joins Shimla's Task Force to lead the team with ACP Sakshi Ranjan (played by Sagarika Ghatge) in solving criminal cases which make him the Boss - BAAP of Special Services because of his peculiar style.
+The series is based in Shimla's where an con-man inspector/detective Sudhir Kohli Keshav Khatri (played by Karan Singh Grover) who changes his identity to joins Shimla's Task Force to lead the team with ACP Sakshi Ranjan (played by Sagarika Ghatge) in solving criminal cases which make him the Boss - BAAP of Special Services because of his peculiar style.